Pop Art on a Budget

 Soft ambitions

-Claes Oldenburg's Giant Fagends (Whitney Museum of American Art, 1967)That show leaves out something crucial.
-It moves far too seamlessly from the Bowery to the Baroque, from French fries to a tropical paradise.
-It has an air of perpetual good cheer, a not unreasonable reflection of a sane and good-natured artist.
-Yet it assimilates way too easily the mad rituals of the happenings, the ugly indulgence of giant Fag Ends, and the caked and battered clothing from The Store.
-It also conforms a little too easily to the weakness of the artist's late work, its complacency.
-I hate to say it, but perpetual whimsy seems to have set in just as his collaboration with van Bruggen began, in 1976.
+Claes Oldenburg's Giant Fagends (Whitney Museum of American Art, 1967)Yet it leaves out something crucial, Oldenburg's modesty.
+It moves seamlessly from the Bowery to the Baroque, from French fries to a tropical paradise.
+It assimilates too easily the mad rituals of the happenings, the ugly indulgence of giant Fag Ends, and the caked and battered clothing from The Store.
+It conforms a little too easily to the artist's complacency and perpetual whimsy.
+I cannot blame his wife for everything.
+Oldenburg has more than enough good cheer to go around.

-The same strategy infects all his early public commissions, and it makes them much of his best work.
+The same strategy infects all his public commissions, and it makes them much of his best work.
 Typewriter Eraser has the tilt and bristles of a mammoth bird in flight.
 The umbrella has the rusted wheel of a colossal charioteer.
 A Batcolumn and Lipstick (Ascending), neither among the Whitney's sketches, play with noble columns as richly as Barnett Newman in his Broken Obelisk.
 When that ambition peeks out, as with the clarinet, it animates his late work as well.
 The sketch of a bent screw never did become a railroad crossing, but it should change how one sees the freight bridges into New York City.

 Look, Mickey

-Oldenburg's cardboard preserves the look of the materials and the handmade, and the sewn vinyl of inflatable sculpture reflects the skills of his first wife, Patty Mucha.
+Oldenburg's cardboard preserves the look of the handmade, and the sewn vinyl of inflatable sculpture reflects the skills of his first wife, Patty Mucha.
 He is not, though, above appropriating toys outright, and he is not above promoting himself.
-He genuinely cared about the popular in Pop Art, even if not many would have ventured to a "store" somewhere east of the Bowery and north of Orchard Street for art.
+He genuinely cared about the popular in Pop Art, even if not many would have ventured to a "store" somewhere east of the Bowery for art.
 For the curator, Ann Temkin, images of a cemetery reflect summers in Provincetown and fears for the "commercialization of history."
 No doubt, but his first work includes its own flyers and posters, hand lettered about as badly as he could.
 These days, Martha Rosler has to try a lot harder with her own yard sale in MoMA's atrium, and she also has to sacrifice the fun.

 BACK to John's arts home page